 As a San Francisco Arts Commissioner for six years, Hanson championed the inclusion of underrepresented women and artists of color in the City’s art collections.
 She was instrumental in the Arts Commission’s restoration of the Coit Tower murals and the acquisition of artwork for the San Francisco International Airport.
 Hanson was also a driving force behind the preservation and restoration of Lucien Labaudt’s WPA-era murals at the Beach Chalet.

-In the late 1980s Hanson suggested to Recology and the City of San Francisco that they develop an artist-in-residence program at the city dump which would offer studio space and stipends for emerging and established artists to create artwork from the waste stream and raise public awareness about environmental issues.
+In the late 1980s Hanson suggested to the City of San Francisco that they develop an Artist in Residence program at the city dump -- now Recology-- which would offer studio space and stipends for emerging and established artists to create artwork from the waste stream and raise public awareness about environmental issues.
 Now more than twenty years later, the Artist in Residence Program has been nationally recognized and awarded, and countless artists, children, and adults have benefited from Jo Hanson’s vision.

 Biography courtesy Recology.com

 Website by Werner Glinka